-The RSC offers digital access to primary documents on U.S. history.
-Some are accessible everywhere, others can only be accessed in the RSC library in Middelburg.
+The RIAS offers digital access to primary documents on US history, listed here in chronological order of coverage.
+These can be accessed on-site in the RIAS library in Middelburg.

 This database of the New York Times (1851-2010) consists of digital reproductions of every page from every issue, with the ability to search for specific articles using keywords and dates.
 The simplicity of the system makes it user-friendly and an ideal tool for discovering how major events were presented at their time of occurrence.
 All selected materials can then be printed out, saved to a file, or sent by email.

 The Struggle for Women’s Rights, 1880-1990: Organizational Records of the National Woman’s Party/ Papers of the League of Women Voters/ Women’s Action Alliance

 As the movement for women’s suffrage in America was accelerating, the National Woman’s Party (NWP) brought to the campaign a new militancy and daring.
 Originally a committee of the National American Woman Suffrage Association (NAWSA), the NWP was founded in 1913 when Alice Paul and her colleagues broke away from NAWSA in dissent over strategy and tactics.

 After the suffrage victory in 1920, the NWP turned its energy towards winning an equal rights amendment to the Constitution.
 Long before the ERA became a goal of the women’s movement mainstream, the party was clearly in the vanguard of evolving attitudes about women’s place in society